visier/api-samples/ds-round-trip/readme.md

 To get started with this example on your local machine, follow these steps:

 ### 1. Application Setup
 - [Have a Visier tenant that contains objects you want to load data into](https://docs.visier.com/developer/apis/data-in/direct-data-intake/get-started.htm).
-If they do not exists, create them in the studio.
+If they do not exist, create them in the studio.
 - [Obtain an APIKey](https://docs.visier.com/developer/Studio/solution%20settings/api-key-generate.htm)
 - Ensure the objects are unmapped in mappings in the primary data category.